 - On the night of the migration, aXcelerate will temporarily disable your account to copy your data to a new database.
 During the migration, aXcelerate will not be accessible via browser, mobile app or API.
 This may also affect your online bookings through your website, so if possible, you may wish to disable this feature during the migration.
 The migration is expected to take 3-5 hours.

-Tip: aXcelerate will automatically update any of your links within aXcelerate (e.g., Resource library documents linked in a template or assessment) to your new subdomain.
+Tip: aXcelerate has already updated any of your links within aXcelerate (e.g., Resource library documents linked in a template or assessment) to your new subdomain.

-Any API integrations, or links to aXcelerate, outside of aXcelerate (i.e., links aXcelerate cannot access to update), using the “admin.axcelerate.com.au” domain, will need to be changed to your new subdomain when it is ready to be used.
+Any API integrations, or links to aXcelerate, outside of aXcelerate (i.e., links aXcelerate cannot staff cannot update), using the “admin.axcelerate.com.au” domain, will need to be changed to your new subdomain.

 Warning: Migrating to a subdomain is mandatory for all aXcelerate clients.
 If you do not act within the allotted timeframe, you may experience issues in certain areas of the system.
 Please refer to the FAQ's for further information.